 Food can suddenly feel quite foreign when you decide to try vegan.
 Our vegan label reading guide takes away the confusion.

-Do you ever find yourself thinking, “Is this actually Vegan” when reading food labels?
+Do you ever find yourself thinking, “Is this really Vegan” when reading food labels?
 It’s an odd sensation when you realize that you don’t actually know what’s in most of the foods you eat.
 You start to question even the most obvious, and your local supermarket suddenly feels like uncharted territory.

 But don’t panic!
 We’re not talking about learning a new language here – within a week, you’ll have graduated to Expert Label Reader status, and by the end of the month, you’ll be able to add another word to that title: Expert Label Speed Reader.
 Vegans can read labels astonishingly quickly.
 It’s like a superpower.
 But we’ll let you in on a little secret.
 It’s only because we know what to look for.